hapijs/catbox/README.md

 The `Policy` object provides the following methods:

-- `get(id, callback)` - retrieve an item from the cache.
+- `get(id)` - retrieve an item from the cache.
 If the item is not found and the `generateFunc` method was provided, a new value is generated, stored in the cache, and returned.
 Multiple concurrent requests are queued and processed once.
-The method arguments are:
     - `id` - the unique item identifier (within the policy segment).
 Can be a string or an object with the required 'id' key.
-    - `callback` - the return function.
-The function signature is `function(err, value, cached, report)` where:
-        - `err` - any errors encountered.
+    - returns a promise with a `{ value, cached, report }` object:
         - `value` - the fetched or generated value.
         - `cached` - `null` if a valid item was not found in the cache, or an object with the following keys:
             - `item` - the cached `value`.